Ziconius/ziconius.github.io/_posts/2020-05-23-intro-to-c2-infra.md

  - If the blueteam identifies a malicious domain, any implant regardless of domain, will be flagged and blocked as they are sharing a single IP address.
 This means any low-and-slow backup implants will be detected as they will be calling back to the same IP as the identified domain.

  - You don't want to have your WebUI running on the same address your listeners.
 Imagine the reaction of a blueteamer connecting to your WebUI mid redteam?
-You're covers been blown, and you're going to be mockingly subtweeted at for the next week.
+Your covers been blown, and you're going to be mockingly subtweeted at for the next week.

  - You can deploy redirectors in specific regions or clouds.
 This is a minor advantage that can support contractual requirements with your clients, or even edge-case objectives.